DistributedWeb/whitepaper/README.md

   createdAt: <timestamp>, // timestamp of when this record was originally created.
   lastModified: <timestamp>, // timestamp of when this record was last modified.
   publicKey: <publicKeyOfCreator> // public key of the record's creator.
+  otherData: {} // an object for storing futher data.
 }
 ```